sw-li/playwithJoojoo/README.md

 - pickup green cubes or non vegan dish for gaining points
 - every 10 scores give one blood recovery (3 blood max)

+*technical challenges resoved in the making:
+- chronometer synchronization (to be perfected with callback functions)
+- card flipping animation*

 <br>

 ## Game 2